Wuszt/LibeRTTI/README.md

 # What can I do with that?
 ### Hierarchy <br/>
 Every registered type gets it's unique nested type class, e.g if you have a `class A` then it's type class is will be `A::Type`.
-These type classes creates a hierarchy based on their original classes hierarchy. `rtti:IType` is the base class for all types classes.
+These type classes creates a hierarchy based on their original classes hierarchy. `rtti:Type` is the base class for all types classes.
 So for instance, if `class A : public B`, then `class A::Type : class B::Type`.
 Also, all type classes are virtual, even if their original classes are not.
 It allows you to take advantage of polymorphic features like having a parameter of type `const B::Type&` and passing B's children types as arguments.

 ### Access parent class without literally typing it <br/>